licensezero/licensezero-cli/README.md

 To generate quotes and buy licenses you will need to create a local profile for yourself, your company, or your client.

-Provide a short nickname for your profile, an exact legal name, a [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) code for your tax jurisdiction, and a license tier: `solo` for solo licenses, `team` for licenses covering up to 10 people, `company` for licenses covering up to 100, and `enterprise` for unlimited licenses.
+Provide a short nickname for your profile, an exact legal name, an [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) code for your tax jurisdiction, and a license tier: `solo` for solo licenses, `team` for licenses covering up to 10 people, `company` for licenses covering up to 100, and `enterprise` for unlimited licenses.

 ```shell
 l0-create-licensee mycompany "Something, Inc." US-CA company